osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Execution path**: `ScheduledRunTriggerJob` reads the job definition identifier from Quartz job data, performs the same active-run pre-check and pending-row insertion as the manual trigger, and submits through `RunExecutionCoordinator` with executor identity `scheduler`. `@DisallowConcurrentExecution` is defense-in-depth; the PostgreSQL partial unique index remains the authoritative non-overlap guarantee.
 - **Startup durability**: `ScheduleReconciler` loads every enabled `job_schedule` row on application startup and registers it in Quartz.
 Cron triggers use the job's validated IANA timezone, skip misfires rather than catching up, and use stable per-job Quartz keys so reconciliation and API upserts converge safely.
 - **API surface**: `PUT`, `GET`, and idempotent `DELETE /api/v1/jobs/{id}/schedule` manage recurring schedules.
 The API defaults a missing or blank timezone to `UTC`, returns the computed `nextFireTime`, and removes disabled schedules from Quartz.
 - **Known limitations**: RAMJobStore does not persist Quartz-native trigger bookkeeping, missed fires are deliberately not replayed, and there is no metrics/alert signal for silent misfires yet.
-Audit events and persistence of the cancellation warning were delivered in Phase 1c-3c; frontend administration remains pending in Phase 2c.
+Phase 3 replaces RAMJobStore with Quartz JDBC clustering for the multi-API topology.
+Audit events, persistence of the cancellation warning, and frontend administration are implemented.

 #### Phase 1c-3: Security — 1c-3a+b+c IMPLEMENTED